-But not just any pantomime, but a socially-distanced, Tier 3-approved drive-in show, thanks to Birmingham Stage's and Car Park Panto's, Horrible Histories: Horrible Christmas.
+And not just any pantomime but a socially-distanced, Tier 3-approved drive-in show, thanks to Birmingham Stage and Car Park Panto's Horrible Histories: Horrible Christmas.

-Not really a panto, despite the marketing, but who's quibbling over minor details like this - such was the sheer delight at being in the audience of a live theatre show, albeit it inside our car.
+Not really a panto despite the marketing, but who's quibbling over minor details like this - such was the delight at being in the audience for a live theatre show, albeit inside our car.

 As for the show, when Christmas comes under threat from a jolly man dressed in red (no, not that one), it's up to a young boy to save the day - but can he save Christmas?
 What do you think?

-It's a very silly affair, packed with kid-pleasing fart jokes and Christmas cracker-style bad gags - plus some very catchy songs.
+It's a very silly affair, packed with kid-pleasing fart jokes and Christmas cracker-style bad gags, as well as some very catchy songs.